sunfounder/Sunfounder_Snappy_APP/README.md

 -----------------------------------------------------------------------
 #### Usage:
-Step 1 : Build environment for the development for Snappy APP on the Ubuntu system(PC, Version >= 14.04)
+Step 1 : Build the development environment for Snappy APP on the Ubuntu system(Version >= 14.04, on a PC)

 	 $ sudo add-apt-repository ppa:snappy-dev/beta
 	 $ sudo apt-get update